 Sometime around the year 290 BC, King Pyrrhus made Dodona the religious capital of his realm, making it much grander by rebuilding the Temple of Zeus, constructing many other buildings and adding a festival featuring athletic games, musical contests, and drama.

 At that time, a wall was built around the oracle itself and the holy tree, as well as temples to Dione and Heracles.

 However, in 219 BC, the Aetolians, under the leadership of General Dorimachus, invaded the area, burning the temples to the ground.
 During the late 3rd century BC, King Philip V of Macedon (along with the Epirotes) reconstructed all the buildings at Dodona.

-In the year 167 BC, Dodona was again destroyed, this time by the Romans under the military leader Aemilius Paulus; however the city was later rebuilt once again by Emperor Augustus in the year 31 BC.
+In the year 167 BC, Dodona was again destroyed, this time by the Romans under the military leader Aemilius Paulus; however, the city was later rebuilt by Emperor Augustus in the year 31 BC.

 By the time the traveler and geographer Pausanias visited Dodona in the 2nd century AD, the sacred grove had been reduced to a single oak.
 In the year 241, a priest named Poplius Memmius Leon organized the Naia festival at Dodona.
 In 362, the Emperor Julian consulted the oracle prior to his military campaigns against the Persians.

-Pilgrims were still known to consult the oracle at Dodona until the year 391-392 AD, when Emperor Theodosius closed all pagan temples, banned all pagan religious activities, and cut down the ancient oak tree at the sanctuary of Zeus there.
+Pilgrims were still known to consult the oracle at Dodona until the year 391 to 392 AD, when Emperor Theodosius closed all pagan temples, banned all pagan religious activities, and cut down the ancient oak tree at the sanctuary of Zeus there.